 - Cold/Allergy Medicine

 - Oral Care

 - I use 9-pocket trading card pages to store my coupons in my binder.
 You need strong sleeves because you will be putting coupons in and out of these and you need them to last!!
 So please don’t use cheap sleeves!

 - I also would use a 2 or 3-inch binder with a zipper so you can secure any coupons that may fall out!

 - If you’d like to start out smaller use a small expandable coupon organizer that is wallet size until you graduate into a bigger binder.

-I hope this post was helpful for everybody and next time you are out shopping I expect you all to save some money since you know now how to coupon!! 🙂
+I hope you learned how to keep coupons organized with this post.
+If these couponing tips were helpful, then next time you are out shopping I expect you save some money since you know now how to coupon!! 🙂